Acumane/thesis/argument.md

 </center>

-Looks correct.
-Estimated error appears to be quadratic. $\varepsilon$ converges on half its strategy's distance from either end, and worst-case $\varepsilon$ is always half of world size.
-Worth keeping in mind for the math ahead.

-Let's attempt to mathematize—experiment and intuition gets us only so far.
-Imagine your observation $x$ is somewhere along a line from 0 to $W$, your guess $g$ divides this line into two segments.
-The expected error of these two segments are integrals over $g-x$ and $x-g$, respectively.
-To find this world's expected error function for guesses on this interval $E_W(g\mid 0\leq g\leq W)$, we integrate over both these segments:
+Your bet on $S_5$ pays off.
+Your average error of 2.5 doesn't leave me too impressed, but you could be much worse off.
+This is the game of error minimization.
+Before we can tackle the greater stakes of armageddon, we'll need to make a general and formal case for this kind of strategy.
+The curve you've doubtless spotted in the toy example appears to be a parabola.
+We'll soon devise a function to model this curve and others, which we'll call **error functions**, and we'll start with the toy example:

+### Modeling one world

+Instead of choosing a number randomly, I'll be discovering my birth rank.
+Imagine my rank number $x$ is somewhere along an interval from 0 to $W$, where $W$ is our known world size (that is, $t_{end}$; person #$W$ is the last human to ever be—never mind that this is unknowable, this is what we take capital $W$ to mean).
+Your guess $g$ divides this interval into two segments; $x$ could be on either side of $g$.
+The total error is found by integrating $g-x$ and $x-g$ over their respective segment lengths.
+The resulting integral, divided by world size $W$, returns the average error for world of size $W$ given any guess $g$.
+This is the error function $E_W(g)$:

 $$
 E_W(g\mid 0\leq g\leq W) = \frac{1}{W} \left( \int_{0}^{g} (g - x)dx + \int_{g}^{W} (x - g)dx \right) = \frac{1}{W} \left( \frac{g^2}{2} + \frac{(W - g)^2}{2} \right)
 $$